 Related Vodka Guides:

-The problem that then arises is the sheer glut of options.
+The problem that arises, then, is the sheer glut of options.
 When you can use anything, how do you narrow it down?
 Do you go savory?
 Sweet?
 Do you go off the wall and surprise your friends?
 Don’t worry — we got you.
 Below, you’ll find the best vodka mixers for nice, simple vodka cocktails.
-In each of the cases below, we recommend a two (or three)-to-one ratio mixer to vodka, but you do you.
+In each of the cases below, we recommend a two (or three)-to-one ratio of mixer to vodka, but you do you.
 If you feel like classing your Vodka Club up a little, add a twist of lime or lemon and you’ll be cruising to booze town in no time.
-And if you need a great vodka to start with, try the winner of The Manual Spirit Awards 2018.

-In a pinch, cranberry juice and vodka is all that’s needed for a simple yet effective drink.
-Depending on the amount, the cranberry can be a light accompaniment or it completely mask the cheap vodka.
+In a pinch, cranberry juice and vodka are all that you need for a simple yet effective drink.
+Depending on the amount, the cranberry can be a light accompaniment or it can completely mask the cheap vodka.
 Just be aware that college flashbacks are likely to occur.

 For a little more sweetness (or for when soda water and lime just won’t cut it), turn to lemon-lime soda.
 There are hordes of option on the market, all with their own unique tastes, so the flavorful addition can be customized to a drinker’s palate and preference.

 Lemon Juice or Lime Juice

 Using something as simple as a little bit of citrus juice will liven your vodka right up.
 If you can freshly squeeze your juices, all the better.
 To take it a step further, add a little sugar and some soda water and you’ll have yourself a vodka gimlet (with lime juice) or a lemon drop (sans the soda water).